saucelabs/sauce-docs/docs/error-reporting/advanced/platform-overview.md

 ## Object Store

 Snapshots are sent to and aggregated in Backtrace's object store, also known as `coroner`.
-Coroner makes the wealth of information across your snapshots easily accessible.
+Coroner makes the wealth of information across your snapshots accessible with ease.
 You can issue queries to gain insights into the fault data across your entire system, such as which customers are being affected by certain types of faults, which versions are currently causing incidents, and even generate a histogram that shows how frequently certain functions appear in the faulted thread's stack trace.

 ## Web UI